bitifet/exposito/README.md

 sudo mkdir -p /etc/<brand>/<name>
 npm start config-file-template | sudo tee /etc/<brand>/<name>/<name>.yaml
 ```
 ...where ``<brand>`` and ``<name>`` are those you've chosen in previous step.

+This will create a full configuration file with some default values.

+Edit it and adjust as you need.

+> 📌 **Handling configuration tip**
+>
+> At the top of that file you will find the *useDefaults* set to `false`.
+>
+> I recommend you to switch it to `true` and comment out all sections that you
+> don't need to change.
+>
+> Previous `npm start config-file-template` command uses
+> *Server/etc/config.sample.js* to generate its output.
+>
+> As project grows and you need to add more configuration options/sections, best
+> practice is to add its default values to that file so all instances of your
+> project having *useDefaults* set to `true`, will automatically load that
+> default values unless explicitly overridden.

 5. Start playing...